 Closure: The Costs and Promises of Enlightenment

 The final chapter of the novel is titled “Bolanle” since it is the point in the narrative where the central character recognises herself and achieves self-realisation.
 While earlier in the novel Bolanle was the broken egg, at closure she is whole and the difficult world full of privation and challenge that lies before her is “like an egg cracked open” (245).
-Yet one might also read the image of the cracked egg to present the possibilities which lie before her in the world– possibilities which demand the breaking of the shell.
+Yet one might also read the image of the cracked egg to present the possibilities that lie before her in the world– possibilities which demand the breaking of the shell.
 In this case, the shell that is broken is the troubled equilibrium of the Alao household.

 The arrival of Bolanle and the light of medical knowledge she brings into this dark household comes at the price of the death of the eldest daughter, Segi, killed by accident by her own mother, who intended to poison Bolanle’s food to prevent the exposure of the secret.
 Baba Segi, or the “father of Segi”, as a consequence, literally loses his status as father with the death of the daughter.
 With the revelation of his infertility, he loses the status of father of all the other children also.
 Throughout the novel, Baba Segi, is a presented as a benevolent, albeit gross and uncultured patriarch, who, in fact, is quite soft-hearted and whose wives have free reign provided that they meet his physical needs.
 Following the enlightenment of the household, Baba Segi gives the wives and their children the opportunity to leave.
 With the exception of Bolanle, who opts to return to her parent’s house, they all stay, recognising the reality that outside of the household, given the mercilessness of life outside, they would be lost.
 In the light of the contradictory modernity brought by Bolanle, Baba Segi enforces a seclusion on the wives, which is not part of African polygyny and male-female relations, stripping them of the freedoms and indulgences they had hitherto enjoyed: